 In addition, under the terms of the Credit Facility, we are required to maintain gold contracts, within certain parameters, over the term of the facility in order to manage the risk of volatility in our future operating income and reduce risk in respect of debt service obligations.
-As a result, we entered into a series of rand denominated gold forward contracts in the second quarter of 2013 for 117,984 ounces of gold with settlements scheduled between January 30, 2015 and December 31, 2018 at an average price of 14,912 rand per ounce.
+As a result, we entered into a series of Rand denominated gold forward contracts in the second quarter of 2013 for 117,984 ounces of gold with settlements scheduled between January 30, 2015 and December 31, 2018 at an average price of 14,912 Rand per ounce.

-Subsequent to December 31, 2013, we entered into rand denominated gold forward contracts for a further 74,430 ounces at an average price of 16,359 rand per ounce with settlement dates scheduled between July 31, 2015 and December 31, 2018.
+In the first quarter of 2014, we entered into Rand denominated gold forward contracts for a further 74,430 ounces at an average price of 16,359 Rand per ounce with settlement dates scheduled between July 31, 2015 and December 31, 2018.

 From time to time we may engage in commodity hedging transactions intended to reduce the risk associated with fluctuations in metal prices, but there is no assurance that any such transaction will be successful.
-Furthermore, hedging transactions may prevent us from realizing the full benefit of the price increases.
+Furthermore, hedging transactions may prevent us from realizing the full benefit of price increases.